 Understanding predictive event marketing ROI

-You know program budget and consumers sampled.
+You know the program budget and consumers sampled.
 That’s the activation plan you’re pitching (or already pitched).

-And you can figure value per customer easy enough (SKU at retail * buys per year).
+And you can figure value per customer easily enough (SKU at retail * buys per year).

 You can even estimate the percent non-customers by using what you know about the brand’s current market penetration.